 Take a leap of faith on the UK’s biggest Tarzan Swing - with a massive, heart-stopping, stomach-churning six metres of freefall!
 With obstacle cross overs and zip wires up to 180m, Go Ape's Margam Park course has been called a rollercoaster in the trees.
-Tackle the Bosuns Chair, Log Balance and core strengthening Stirrups as you make your way across the spectacular high ropes course.
+Tackle the Bosuns Chair, Log Balance and core strengthening Stirrups as you make your way across the thrilling high ropes course.

 Learn to surf with Surf School Wales

 The lessons are suitable for beginners and all ages (minimum age 8).
-All equipment included and there are also specialist courses for kids, family get-togethers, stag and hen groups, and a full surf programme for schools and charities.
+All equipment is included and there are also specialist courses for kids, family get-togethers, stag and hen groups, and a full surf programme for schools and charities.
 No-one need miss out on this liberating watersport!

 Learn new skills at Margam Park Adventure